changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

 where \(|\phi_{1}| < 1\) is the autoregressive parameter, \(|\theta_{1}| < 1\) is the moving average parameter, and \(\{e_t\}\) denotes a white noise process with mean zero and variance \(\sigma^{2}\).
 In the following illustration, the arguments \texttt{phi} and \texttt{theta} correspond to \(\phi_{1} = 0.5\) and \(\theta_{1} = 0.8\), respectively.
 Data are generated from the chromosome \(C = (2, 1, 1, 250, 750, 1001)'\), which encodes an ARMA(1,1) process with \(m = 2\) changepoints at times 250 and 750.
 All other parameters follow those in the previous subsection.

-When model order selection is required, the argument \texttt{plen} in the objective function \texttt{ARIMA.BIC.Order} (see \CRANpkg{changepointGA}) must be specified to inform the \CRANpkg{changepointGA} package.
+When model order selection is required, the argument \texttt{plen} in the objective function \code{arima\_bic\_order\_pq} must be specified to inform the \CRANpkg{changepointGA} package.
 For an ARMA(1,1) model, setting \texttt{plen=2} indicates that two model orders are to be selected.
-Both the time series data \texttt{Xt} the regression design matrix \texttt{XMat} are included as additional arguments.
-Inside \texttt{ARIMA.BIC.Order}, ARMA model fitting is performed using the standard R function \texttt{arima}, and the BIC is computed via \texttt{BIC}.
+Both the time series data \texttt{Xt} and the regression design matrix \texttt{XMat} are included as additional arguments.
+Inside \code{arima\_bic\_order\_pq}, ARMA model fitting is performed using the standard R function \code{arima}.
+The penalty term $mlog(N)$ in the BIC criterion is intended to reduce the tendency to overestimate the number of changepoints, particularly for time series in which unmodeled positive serial correlation may otherwise be captured by spurious changepoints.